JudahGabriel/RavenDB.Identity/Readme.md

     // Add RavenDB and identity.
     services
         .AddRavenDbDocStore() // Create an IDocumentStore singleton from the RavenSettings.
-        .AddRavenDbAsyncSession() // Create a RavenDB IAsyncDocumentSession for each request. docStore is your IDocumentStore instance.
+        .AddRavenDbAsyncSession() // Create a RavenDB IAsyncDocumentSession for each request.
 You're responsible for calling .SaveChanges after each request.
         .AddRavenDbIdentity<AppUser>(); // Use Raven to manage users and roles.

     ...
 }
 ```

-4. In your controller actions, call .SaveChangesAsync() when you're done making changes.
+4. In your controller actions, [call .SaveChangesAsync() when you're done making changes](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Sample/Filters/RavenSaveChangesAsyncFilter.cs).
 Typically this is done via a RavenController base class for MVC/WebAPI projects or via an action filter.
-See our Sample [RavenSaveChangesAsyncFilter.cs](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Sample/Filters/RavenSaveChangesAsyncFilter.cs).
+See our sample [RavenSaveChangesAsyncFilter.cs](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Sample/Filters/RavenSaveChangesAsyncFilter.cs).

 Need help?
 Checkout the [sample app](https://github.com/JudahGabriel/RavenDB.Identity/tree/master/Sample) to see it all in action.